 Review of performance of Subsidiaries and Associate Companies

-Pursuant to the provisions of Section 129 of theCompanies Act 2013 a statementcontaining the salient features of the Financial Statements of the CompanysSubsidiaries and Associates in Form AOC-1 that forms part of this Report is attached as AnnexureI.
+Pursuant to the provisions of Section 129(3) of the Companies Act 2013 a statementcontaining the salient features of the Financial Statements of the CompanysSubsidiaries and Associates in Form AOC-1 that forms part of this Report is attached as AnnexureI.

 Pursuant to Section 129 of the Companies Act 2013 the Consolidated FinancialStatements of the Company prepared in accordance with the relevant Accounting Standardsspecified under Section 133 of the Companies Act 2013 read with the Rules madethereunder forms part of this Annual Report.